 - TEMPERATURE MONITOR: Provide a heated table and heated blankets

 - PULSE OXIMETER: monitoring tissue oxygen saturation.

-- JAPAN GRAPH: monitoring of the concentration or partial pressure of carbon dioxide (CO).
+- CAPNOGRAPHY: monitoring of the concentration or partial pressure of carbon dioxide (CO).

 - RAISPERTORY RATE MONITOR